-- Code the project into the RTC Travel Demand Model with assumed posted speed limit, facility type, and number of lanes. - Calculate daily emissions for each pollutant as shown in exhibit 12. - Calculate the total annual emissions for all pollutants.
-Total Annual Emissions = Daily emissions (NOx + VOC) 365 tons. - Calculate total difference in annual emissions between the no-build model and the build model. - 2.
-Transit/Active Transportation/Freight Projects
+- Code the project into the RTC Travel Demand Model with assumed posted speed limit, facility type, and number of lanes. - Calculate daily emissions for each pollutant based on the emission factors provided in Exhibit 15. - o Exhibit 15 presents the emissions factors of grams per vehicle mile, for different speed bins. - o The speed bins are the range of vehicle's congested speeds.
+For example, if the modeled congested speed is 34 mph, the emissions are estimated from the factors corresponding to the speed bin of 32.5-37.5. - o The emissions in grams is computed by the following formula: Model volumelink distanceemissions factor.
+This statistic is converted to tons by appropriate conversion factor. - Calculate the total annual emissions for all pollutants.
+Total Annual Emissions = Daily emissions (NOx + VOC) 365 tons. - Calculate total difference in annual emissions between the no-build model and the build model.

-For other modes, estimate reduction in total VMT due to the implementation of the project.
+For other transportation modes, Vehicles Miles Travelled (VMT) reduction associated with the project is used to calculate annual pollutant emissions.
 The VMT reduction is associated with a shift of demand from auto to the other modes.
 For the highway network, total VMT may be reduced, because of the new demand in other mode or parallel facilities.